Burn-out. Isolation. Fear. Confusion.

 Remote work is figured out.
 Let’s work on remote сulture.

-It’s not only about meetings, screen shares, and presentations - culture leaders must figure out how to knit one’s team together, helping them be more productive, resilient, and mentally healthy.
+It’s not only about meetings, screen shares, and presentations, or securing company data - culture leaders must figure out how to knit one’s team together, helping them be more productive, resilient, and mentally healthy.

 29% percent of Americans consider COVID-19 a high threat to them personally, putting remote work here for a while.
 We must adjust and live with that unless the scientist workforce figures out a vaccine.